 Report cards will be issued at the end of each quarter.
-Parent/Teacher conferences will be held at the end of the first quarter and the third quarter.
+Parent/Teacher conferences will be held at the end of the first quarter and in February.
 Parents are encouraged to come to the conference, pick up the progress report, and discuss any matters of concern with the teacher.
-Second and fourth quarter report cards will be sent home after the end of 1st Semester and the end of the year, respectively.
+Second, third and fourth quarter report cards will be sent home/mailed home.